Java-Gyan-Mantra/spring-mvc-interceptor/README.md

 # spring-mvc-interceptor
-How to use interceptor for logging ,transaction and auditing in spring mvc
+This application i used how to logging the Request and Response using Interceptor and spring AOP